 The Nigerian civil war was inscribed into an iconography and rhetoric of genocide comparisons, with the Holocaust as its Ur-Gestalt.
 This analogy did not leave a lot of space for the analysis of complex political systems.
 But in the course of the war, it became apparent that the Nigerian civil war could not be contained by simple narratives: the Biafrans were not mere “innocent victims” but a party in a complicated conflict.
 Confronted with the political complexities of a barely known world region, Western interest in the war quickly diminished.
 The case is characteristic for the ambivalent effects of Holocaust comparisons: for some time, this rhetoric may help to focus the attention of the media and the public on a certain topic.
 Sometimes it may also help to create political pressure to act.
 Yet the Holocaust is such an extreme crime that the demands it poses to any event compared to it are almost never met.
 And the international community is free to turn away from bloody conflicts fought somewhere in the more distant parts of our world if they are not “like Auschwitz.”
-Setting aside the intricate question whether intervention is reasonable or not in a given case, the question remains whether Holocaust memory culture is as effective at raising awareness as many commentators claim.
+Setting aside the intricate question of whether intervention is reasonable or not in a given case, the question remains whether Holocaust memory culture is as effective at raising awareness as many commentators claim.
 It certainly does not contribute to a nuanced perception of conflicts and mass crimes.

 Part of the problem may be the fixation on visual icons.
-Indeed, there are “image acts” that make history; but not because of a force inherent in them.
+Indeed, there are “image acts” that make history, but not because of a force inherent in them.
 In a certain sense, an “image act” has to be written.
 The meanings ascribed to images depend on, for instance, those ascribed to other images and events associated with them.
 The photographs from Biafra were understood as images of a “new Auschwitz.”
 Within the shared visual and semantic space of associations and entanglements that developed, both complexes became visible in a similar manner: as genocides.
 When it turned out that this frame of reference did not match the Nigerian civil war, the image act “Biafra” lost its power.

-Fig. 10.1 “The Starving Children of Biafra,” Stern, July 28, 1968, cover.
-Photographer: Hubert Lecampion.

-Fig. 10.2 “Biafra: Death Sentence for a People,” Spiegel, August 19, 1968, cover.
-Photographer: Romano Cagnoni.

-Fig. 10.3 “Six Million.”
-Swarthmore College Peace Collection, Clearing House for Nigeria–Biafra Information Records, Clearing House, DG 168, Box 10.

-Fig. 10.4 “In the concentration camp Ikot Ekpene, 8000 Ibibios have starved.”
-Tilman Zülch and Klaus Guercke, eds.
-Soll Biafra überleben?
-Dokumente – Berichte – Analysen – Kommentare (Berlin, 1969), between pp. 128 and 129.
-Photographer: Alex Klemkens.

-Fig. 10.5 “Auschwitz – Biafra” in Pogrom 1, no. 4/5, August/September 1970, cover page.

-Chapter 11
+11

 Finding the Right Image

-British Development NGOs and the Regulation of Imagery*
+British Development NGOs and the Regulation of Imagery

 Henrietta Lidchi

 It may be difficult now to recall with what passion and persistence the question of imagery was discussed among development practitioners in the late 1980s and 1990s.
-The history of development is a comparatively short one, the largest and most prominent development organizations in the United Kingdom – Oxfam, Christian Aid, Save the Children Fund – have institutional histories confined to the last century.
-Conceived as small social justice organizations which emerged as a response to the need for peace and reconstruction in Europe, rather than elsewhere, they saw their role in development secured in the 1960s.
+The history of development is a comparatively short one; the largest and most prominent development organizations in the United Kingdom – Oxfam, Christian Aid, Save the Children Fund – have institutional histories confined to the last century.
+Conceived as small social justice organizations that emerged as a response to the need for peace and reconstruction in Europe, rather than elsewhere, they saw their role in development secured in the 1960s.
 Yet the proper use of images was a preoccupation that emerged only in the 1980s.